PilzDE/pilz_robots/README.md

 Contains a specialized version of `ros_controllers::JointTrajectoryController` which can be put into a holding mode.
 A controlled stop using a hold trajectory is performed thus stopping the manipulator without the mechanical stress of a hard brake.

+**Please note:**
+Due to safety reasons, the command interface of the `PilzJointTrajectoryController` is deactivated.
+For more information see issue [#493](https://github.com/ros-controls/ros_controllers/issues/493) on ros-controls/ros_controllers.

 ## Package: prbt_hardware_support
 This package provides support for the Pilz hardware PNOZmulti and PSS4000.
 A configurable modbus connection is set up via `roslaunch prbt_hardware_support modbus_client.launch`.
 Particular features (detailed description [here](prbt_hardware_support/README.md)):